 b.
 If you are in a remote area where traffic is sparse, law enforcement may be able to reach you easier and more quickly than roadside assistance.

-3. Call roadside assistance.
+c.
+Notifying the authorities of your situation is simply a smart thing to do. - Call roadside assistance.
 Once you have provided the dispatcher with the necessary information, ask questions:

 a.
 Approximately how long will it be until you can expect help to arrive?